halildgn/automating-slr/README.md

 # Installing dependencies:

-1. Install `python3` (Even if it is already installed, please upgrade it to the at least `python 3.12`) and make sure that it is on your `PATH` or in Windows jargon it is added to the `environment variables`(meaning that you can execute `python` and `pip` related commands from your bash terminal or powershell(in case of Windows))
+1. Install `python3` and `pip` (Even if it is already installed, please upgrade it to the at least `python 3.12`) and make sure that they on your `PATH` or in Windows jargon they are added to the `environment variables`(meaning that you can execute `python` and `pip` related commands from your bash terminal or powershell(in case of Windows))

 2. For next steps use powershell in Windows and your standard bash terminal in Linux&MacOS